-George Mason Law Review is a student-managed academic journal that publishes four issues a year.
+George Mason Law Review is a student-managed academic journal that publishes five issues a year.
 Members of GMLR select and edit scholarly articles written by law professors and practitioners that greatly contribute to the field of legal scholarship.
 Members also have the opportunity to write a casenote or comment, a number of which are published in George Mason Law Review.
 All first-year students who have a desire to participate in this organization should prepare for both the challenges and the fulfillment of membership.
 The following list briefly outlines membership requirements and responsibilities:

 The Write-On Competition